ecoshub/taste/README.md

 - The validation is done against a JSON validation scheme, which specifies the expected structure and content of the data.

 - The validation scheme uses a specific syntax to specify the structure and content of a JSON object.
-The syntax is `"field_name|type": "value"`, where field_name is the name of the field, type is the data type of the field, and value is the expected value of the field.
+The syntax is `"field_name|type": "value"`, where field_name is the name of the field, type is the data type of the field, and value is the expected value of the field. example: `{"name|string":"taste"}`

 - The validation scheme supports wildcards, which can be used to match any value or data type.
-The wildcard is denoted by *.
+The wildcard is denoted by asterisk (`*`).

 - The validate function returns an error if the data does not match the scheme, and returns nil if the data matches the scheme.